Ask Your Parents - "What's your estate plan?"

 Know where to find items such as:

-Now could also be a good opportunity to confirm that your parents are using a password manager, such as 1Password, to create and store unique passwords.
-You may also want to log in to their bank accounts with them and ensure they have 2-step verification set up wherever possible.
+Now is also a good opportunity to confirm that your parents are using a password manager, such as 1Password, to create and store unique passwords.
+You may also want to log in to their bank accounts with them and ensure that they have 2-step verification set up wherever possible.

 4. What items are most meaningful to you?